franckvalot/opencell-website-test/content/_index.md

     To succeed, businesses need to go beyond traditional ERP systems and implement new solutions adapted to managing subscription and usage revenue.
-  title: Recurring business need the right software.
+  title: Recurring business needs the right software.
 separator2:
   description: Our platform
   number: '02'